DanielAvinoam/ExplorerKillSwitch/README.md

 I take **NO** responsibility and/or liability for how you choose to use any of the source code available here.
 By using any of the files, you acknowledge that **you are using at your own risk**.

-In addition, this repository also contain a use of Microsoft's undocumented functions and structures.
+In addition, this repository also contains a usage of Microsoft's undocumented functions and structures.
 Using those is extremely dangerous and not recommended. **I do not promote this kind of code in any way**.